Discover Kampot

 Kampong Trach: Kampot's Best Kept Secret

-Foreign tourists rarely visit — the town itself offers little of interest — which is a shame, because it’s surrounded by some of the most beautiful scenery in the area.
+Foreign tourists rarely visit.
+The town itself offers little of interest, which is a shame, because it’s surrounded by some of the most beautiful scenery in the area.

 Limestone hills around Kampong Trach

 Nestled in the rice fields around the town are dramatic limestone hills, somewhat reminiscent of Vietnam’s Halong Bay.
 Within the hills are dozens of caves, used in the past first to shelter from the bombings and later as killing caves by the Khmer Rouge.
-Today they are local attractions, often containing shrines and temples memorializing their turbulent past.
+Today they are local attractions, often containing shrines and temples memorialising their turbulent past.

 The most famous of these caves has a collapsed roof that has created an enclosed jungle, monkeys and all, hiding a large temple and several shrines illuminated by sunlight pouring in from above.